IMfaycel-web/weblate/BACKERS.rst

    * Alexander Schartz
    * aidX

-Do you to be in the st? seen
+Do you to be in the st? see